 TERMPOL stands for Technical Review Process of Marine Terminal Systems and Transshipment Sites.
-It is a voluntary technical review of a project’s proposed shipping route and marine terminal.
+It is a voluntary technical review of a project’s shipping route and marine terminal.
 The TERMPOL identifies navigational and marine transportation-related issues and provides recommendations and findings to support a safe shipping environment.

 LNG Canada conducted a number of surveys, engaged with First Nations and undertook a quantitative risk analysis to prepare our TERMPOL submission for Transport Canada.
 Transport Canada’s TERMPOL Review Committee (TRC) reviewed the submission between March and August 2015.
 From this review, the TRC produced a report completed in October 2015 that is available on Transport Canada’s website.
 Please quote publication number TP15287E when requesting a copy.
 It can take up to three business days for Transport Canada to send an electronic copy once the request has been made.

 LNG Canada’s TERMPOL is the first TERMPOL to engage First Nations, and the first TERMPOL to be completed for an LNG export marine terminal in British Columbia.

 LNG Canada’s voluntary participation in completing a TERMPOL indicates our commitment to fully evaluating risks and putting in place mitigation measures to address project risks related to marine transportation.

 LNG Canada’s Oil and Gas Commission Permit